JEThornley/COMM420/content/session10/demo2.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Financial Services: AI for Genuine Insights" subtitle = "Ulku Rowe, Technical Director, Financial Services, Google Cloud"
+title = "Digital currencies: how do they work and what makes them different?" subtitle = "Bank of England, Dan Nixon & Robleh Ali"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.